The rattlesnake and the bear

 “Action does not eliminate uncertainty but it changes it.”
 JJR

 Being present utilizes the part of the brain that will help you change that uncertainty , fear utilizes the part of the brain that feeds more fear.
 The way out of the loop is by training the mind to be present.
+This is not a simple process and might take some time to train our brain.
+That's why is important to have a daily mindfulness meditation practice.

 Don’t create rattlesnakes and bears.
 Be present instead.